rustdesk/doc.rustdesk.com/content/Technical Support/_index.en.md

 ### Community Support

-Free Support: Available through [Github Discussions](https://github.com/rustdesk/rustdesk/discussions) and [Discord](https://discord.gg/nDceKgxnkV).
+Free Support: Available through [Discord](https://discord.gg/nDceKgxnkV).

 We can help you install RustDesk using supported methods as documented here.